ardatan/graphql-tools/website/docs/mocking.md

 > { $ref: { key: 'abc-737dh-djdjd', typeName: 'User' } }
 ```

-Root types (`Query`, `Mutation`), which necessarely have only one entity, will use the special store key `ROOT` to reference this only entity:
+Root types (`Query`, `Mutation`), which necessarily have only one entity, will use the special store key `ROOT` to reference this only entity:

 ```ts
 store.get('Query', 'ROOT', 'viewer');